This article has received 97 edits. The last edit was made on February 14th, 2023

 On BrandBucket, you could buy that name in the next 24 hours without any messing around.

-In comparison to Namecheap who likely sold millions of domains in 2016, Brandbucket “only” sold 1,017.
+In comparison to Namecheap who likely sell millions of domain names each year, Brandbucket – when they last revealed sales data – “only” sold 1,017.

 - Domains sold: 1,017